 - the violation of special conditions

-Special conditions may be prescribed in writing at the time of the student’s admission, readmission or transfer into the college.
-Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
+Special conditions may be prescribed in writing at the time of students' admission, readmission or transfer into the college.
+Conditions may also be prescribed in writing in the case of students whose course performance or failure to follow academic advice warrants such action.
 All students to whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-It is possible that a student will be barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.000.
+It is possible that students are barred from registration for academic reasons even though the cumulative GPA exceeds 2.000.
 Students concerned about their academic progress should consult the college office.

 Students placed on College Academic Alert status are notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold is removed after admission into the new college.
+If an appeal is denied, students may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold is removed after admission into the new college.

 Note: Students in the professional phase of the Doctoral of Physical Therapy, Master of Athletic Training or Master of Physician Assistant Studies programs must comply with the academic regulations listed in the respective student handbook, issued to students upon entering the professional phase of the curriculum.

-Upon enrollment in the College of Health Sciences each student is assigned an adviser.
-The adviser assists the student with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
-It is the student’s responsibility to monitor their own progress toward degree requirements.
+Upon enrollment in the College of Health Sciences students are assigned an adviser.
+The adviser assists students with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
+It is the responsibility of all students to monitor their own progress toward degree requirements.

 Background Checks, Drug Testing

-Some degrees, majors and/or courses may require a student to submit to a criminal background check and/or drug testing.
-The results of those checks and/or tests may affect the student’s eligibility to continue in that degree, major and/or course.
+Some degrees, majors and/or courses may require students to submit to a criminal background check and/or drug testing.
+The results of those checks and/or tests may affect the students' eligibility to continue in that degree, major and/or course.